ranlo/check-google-user/README.md

 `python3 ./calcheck.py < emails_file.txt`

-the output is written to stdout, one email per row. emails which do not exist on the google platform are not printed emails with public calendars are followed by a *
+Emails which exist on the google platform are printed to stdout Emails with public calendars are followed by a *

+Output is written to stdout, one email per row